Default S3 method

 Function finds either simple Euclidean distances of all points to

-their centroid as given by argument group
+their centroid as given by argument group or squared

 Mahalanobis distances of points to the centroid.
 In addition to the